 Doctoral Psychology Internship in Neuropsychology and Rehabilitation at Staten Island University Hospital

-Three pre-doctoral interns will participate in the 12-month training program on a full-time basis.
-Our full-time faculty includes five licensed psychologists who work on site full time and one postdoctoral fellow.
+Three doctoral interns will participate in the 12-month full-time training program.
+Our faculty includes five licensed psychologists and one postdoctoral fellow.

-The main objective of the Pre-doctoral Psychology Internship at Staten Island University Hospital, Department of Rehabilitation Medicine is to provide the opportunity for Interns to develop competency in the application of psychological and neuropsychological knowledge to the professional practice of psychology, with specific emphasis placed on clinical problems in a medical center setting.
+The main objective of the Rehabilitation Medicine Doctoral Psychology Internship at Staten Island University Hospital is to provide the opportunity for Interns to develop competency in the application of psychological and neuropsychological knowledge to the professional practice of psychology, with specific emphasis placed on clinical problems in a medical center setting.
 Since the setting for this internship is in the Rehabilitation Medicine Department, emphasis is on work with individuals with a range of physical, cognitive, emotional and behavioral disabilities.

 Staten Island University Hospital is part of the Northwell Health System and includes 21 award-winning hospitals and nearly 400 physician practice locations throughout New York, including Long Island, Manhattan, Queens and Staten Island.
 Proudly serving an area of seven million people, Northwell delivers world-class services designed for every step of your health and wellness journey.
 Staten Island University Hospital is a 714-bed, specialized teaching hospital located in New York City's 5th and fastest-growing borough.
 Occupying two large campuses, plus a number of community-based health centers and labs, the hospital provides quality care to the people of Staten Island, the New York metropolitan region, and to patients from around the world.

-Interns are trained in assessment, consultation, diagnostics, individual and group therapy, cognitive remediation, and professional development, with the primary training method being experiential.
-Training in assessment emphasizes comprehensive evaluation of cognitive functioning of individuals with neurological and developmental disorders.
+Interns are trained in assessment, consultation, diagnostics, individual, family and group therapy, cognitive remediation, and professional development, with the primary training method being experiential.
+Training in assessment emphasizes comprehensive evaluation of cognitive functioning of individuals with neurological and developmental disorders while on the outpatient service and brief, targeted, intervention driven evaluations on the inpatient service.
 Interns learn effective interviewing techniques with a broad range of neurologically-impaired patients and become proficient at test selection, administration, and scoring, as well as interpretation of results and oral and written communication of findings.
-Supervision emphasizes integrated conceptualization of theoretical models of adult and developmental neuropsychology, neuropsychological instruments, and data.
+Supervision emphasizes integrated conceptualization of theoretical models of adult and developmental neuropsychology, neuropsychological assessment, behavioral neurology and cognitive neuroscience.

-Internship: The internship will start on July 1, 2018, and end on June 30, 2019.
-Selection Process: By mid-December, the program will contact selected applicants and arrange for interviews in January.
+Internship: The internship will start on or around July 1, 2019, and end on June 26, 2020.
+Selection Process: By mid-December, the program will contact selected applicants and arrange for interviews in the first two weeks of January.

-Interviews: Interview will be held in January 5th, and January 8th, 2018.
-In late December, early January, we will contact candidates who represent the strongest fit and arrange for in-person interviews.
+Interviews: Interview will be held in early January.
+By December 30th, 2018, we will contact candidates who represent the strongest fit and arrange for in-person interviews.